gustaveroussy/sopa/docs/tutorials/snakemake.md

         --workflow-profile profiles/slurm  # or any profile you want
     ```

-    !!! note
+    !!! warning "Specify the slurm partition names"
-        You may need to update the `partition` parameters inside the `workflow/Snakefile` file according to the partition names of your cluster.
+        You may need to update the `slurm_partition` parameters inside the `workflow/profiles/slurm/config.yaml` file according to the partition names of your cluster (else, it will always use the same partition).
 You can also change `mem_mb`, depending on the RAM capabilities of your cluster.

 === "Other"